oluwaseunadenuga/Risk-Management-in-Financial-Institutions/README.md

 # Introduction
  This project focuses on ensuring the security and resilience of sensitive financial data and the institution's IT infrastructure.
-It will involve performing a risk assessment to identify potential threats that could compromise the confidentiality, integrity, and availability of financial data.
+It will involve performing a risk assessment to identify potential threats that could compromise the confidentiality, integrity and availability of financial data.

 ---
 # Problem Statement